 Waste to Energy Market By Technology (Thermal, Biological); By Form (Steam, Electricity, Hot Water); By Application (Treatment of Waste, Reduction of Waste Volume, Generation of Energy); By Region (North America, Europe, Asia Pacific, Latin America, Middle East & Africa) - Global Market Analysis, Trends, Opportunity and Forecast, 2022-2032

-Waste to Energy Market
+Waste to Energy Market: Overview and Definition

 Growing recycling of Municipality Solid Waste (MSW), increased production of bioenergy, increased urbanization, and increased sustainable initiatives remain key drives of growth.

-Waste to Energy Market: Key Drivers
+Waste to Energy Market Key Drivers

 The waste to energy market has expanded tremendously over the last 10 years, thanks to growing capacity for Energy from Waste (EfW).
 By end of 2017, 339 EfW plants became operational around the world.
 This raised the EfW output by 1GW per year on average during 2013-2018.
 Furthermore, this represents the largest capacity for bioenergy, which is capable of managing over 100 Mt solid waste per year.